The Daily Tar Heel

 North Carolina Attorney General Josh Stein addresses a crowd of Tar Heels during a campaign event at Graham Memorial on Monday, Oct.
 28, 2024.

 Josh Stein will be North Carolina’s next governor, according to unofficial results from the N.C.
 State Board of Elections.
-As of 8:20 p.m., Stein had won 58.4 percent of the vote, while his Republican opponent Lieutenant Gov. Mark Robinson had won 37.47 percent with seven percent of precincts reporting.
+As of 8:20 p.m., Stein had won 58.4 percent of the vote, while his Republican opponent Lt.
+Gov. Mark Robinson had won 37.47 percent with seven percent of precincts reporting.

 Stein has served as North Carolina’s attorney general since 2017, and as a state senator for North Carolina’s 16th district from 2009 until 2016.
 He grew up in Chapel Hill and Charlotte and attended Harvard Law School.

 He ran on a platform advocating for increasing funding for public education, Medicaid expansion and reducing violent crime.
-Stein’s priorities also include, strengthening Career Technical Education and apprenticeship programs, investing in infrastructure in rural areas and advocating for reproductive rights.
+Stein’s priorities also include strengthening Career Technical Education and apprenticeship programs, investing in infrastructure in rural areas and advocating for reproductive rights.

 “We want to build a better future,” Stein said at Vice President Kamala Harris’ recent rally in Raleigh.
 “We choose hope over hate, competence over chaos.”